Free Your Mind and Your Addiction Will Follow

 attributed to Carl Jung

-Nonviolent Communication, or NVC, founded in the 1960’s by Marshall Rosenberg, traces the roots of addiction to how we think.
+Nonviolent Communication, or NVC, founded in the 1960’s by Marshall Rosenberg, shows how addiction can stem from how we think.
 How we think is expressed in how we talk, especially to ourselves.
-If we talk violently to ourselves, addiction follows.
+If we talk violently to ourselves, addiction is likely.
 If we approach ourselves with compassion, recovery will take its place.

-Violent thinking is based on the idea of being “good” or “bad.”
-When we think of ourselves in terms of “good” or “bad,” addiction is practically inevitable.
-When we no longer think in those terms, addiction falls away.
+Violent thinking is based on moralistic judgments.
+When we think of ourselves in terms of “good” or “bad,” we foster addiction.
+When, instead, we address our real needs, addiction falls away.

 Language reflects culture.
 And our culture, says Rosenberg, is based on the assumption that people are bad: that is, selfish and sinful.
 If people are inherently bad, it means you have to teach them to be good.
 You need a system to train and force them, if necessary, to “behave.”
 You have to dominate them.

 This is domination culture, more commonly known as “The System.”
-This authoritarian approach to human behavior leads to addiction.
-When we move beyond this moralistic mindset, we can feel whole again.
+This authoritarian approach to human behavior readily fosters addiction.
+To move beyond this moralistic mindset is to recover a true sense of self.
+When we embrace ourselves as we are, we can feel whole again.

 Father Knows Best